In this article, we walk you through the basics of the Long Term Disability (LTD) application and determination process.

 Failure to complete any of these forms can be fatal to a claim, so do not skip steps any of the steps outlined above.
 In the case of Mitchell v.
 Equitable Life Assur.
 Soc’y of U.S., 310 Minn.
 219, 224, 245 N.W.2d 618-620-21 (1976), the claimant was barred from filing suit for failing to supply the employee’s statement and physician’s statement.

 There is also usually a requirement of a timely notice of claim and proof of loss or proof of claim consistent with your state’s insurance laws.
-However, late notice will usually only bar a claim where there is prejudice to the plan’s insurer.
+However, a late notice will usually only bar a claim where there is prejudice to the plan’s insurer.
 The notice prejudice rule that applies to an insured ERISA plan was set forth in UNUM Life Ins.
 Co. of America v.
 Ward, 526 U.S. 358, 369 (1999).

 Sending your application by certified mail is a secure way of sending all these documents to your insurance company with the benefit of knowing for sure they received them.
 Save that mailing receipt as well.